equinor/appsec-fundamentals-authn-authz-cs/ex-11/got-quote-api/readme.md

     export EPISODES_API_CLIENT_ID=""

-Other config, like ratelimiting and **apiAudience** , is defined in './lib/app-config.js' and also needs to be verified.
+Other config, like rate limiting and **apiAudience** , is defined in './lib/app-config.js' and also needs to be verified.

 ### Execute